 A very curious choice is to not make documents available in the mobile apps.
 If you add Word, PDF, or XLS files to the Cloud Drive folder on your PC they will sync with the Cloud server, but won’t appear on your smartphone or tablet.

 Amazon does word its description of the app’s capabilities carefully, but you could easily miss this and then wonder why documents aren’t available in the app.
 Of course you can navigate to the web portal via a browser, but when you consider the other options available that keep everything in one place, the document omission is a large black mark against the service.

 Addressing this in some way is a new service being unveiled in the US called Unlimited Everything.
 This works in the same way as traditional online storage - so you can keep documents, photos, music, videos, and whatever else you like - but with no set limits.
 Currently it’s restricted to the States and costs $59.99 per year, but it could well appear in the UK before long.

 Cloud Drive is a confusing beast.
 On one hand, it’s a useful way to back up your photos and videos online - which it does well - with additional storage being very cheap.
 But the lack of support for standard documents is bizarre and means we can’t recommend it.

-If you were to set up the most basic accounts on each of the services we’ve reviewed you’d have just shy of 50GB of free online storage, and even more if you included camera uploads and friend referrals.
+If you were to set up the most basic accounts on each of the services we’ve reviewed you’d have over 125GB of free online storage, and even more if you included camera uploads and friend referrals.